HP1000 Introduction to Psychology | Core | 3AUs

 Assessments: “Observational research” essay (25%), argumentative essay (40%), class presentation (20%), class part (15%)

-Review: Acad Comms is a unique course for two reasons: 1) it is compulsory for every SSS student and 2) it is a game of luck, because each class has a different lecturer, even though the syllabus is fixed.
+Acad Comms is a unique course for two reasons: 1) it is compulsory for every SSS student and 2) it is a game of luck, because each class has a different lecturer, even though the syllabus is fixed.
 Since modules in your first semester are registered for you, students are grouped in classes with others of the same major.
-But I transferred out of mine volitionally and joined one dominated by economics students instead.
+But I transferred out of mine volitionally and joined one for economics students instead.
 Fantastic decision because Dr Alvin is an amazing lecturer.
 He trusted that we had the discipline to read the textbook independently and instead spent most of his time giving targeted suggestions to improve our writing.
 I prided myself on my Anglais skills before but was totally nerfed in his Zone.
 I vividly recall one time he corrected me because I mistakenly assumed that “an” preceded “university” because the latter started with a vowel (u).
 He kindly pointed out that the starting sound (you-niversity) rather than the letter matters – because the word starts with a “y” therefore it is preceded by an “a” (a university).
 English is hard.

 The assignments were simple.
 The first was a descriptive essay.
 We had at least 3 weeks in advance to write it.
 Even O-level English students have it tougher.
 The remaining assignments involved writing an argumentative paper and presenting on that topic.
 I argued that free will is an illusion.
 I remember the grudging look on Dr Alvin’s face as he tried to accept my proposition.
 It was fun.